16621737823/AgentBlueprint/README.md

 ## What does AgentBlueprint have
 AgentBlueprint has roughly 3 parts:
 1. **Single Agent Blueprint**: A blueprint is a pre-defined structure of Data/Prompts that represents how the agent should behave in a controllable fashion.
-2. **Data-Driven Structure**: The whole framework is data-driven, meaning that most of the data variable that might be used later in the LLM is pre-generated in the framework.
+2. **Data-Driven Structure**: The entire framework is data-driven, meaning that most of the data variable that might be used later in the LLM is pre-generated in the framework.
 This allows a frictionless connection between the application data and the LLM.
 3. **Multi-Agent Support**: Because of the data-driven structure and self-determined nature of each agent, multi-agent support is a natural feature of the framework.

 ## Current State